aaayumi/E-commerce-interface/README.md

-This is a clone of e-commerce interface in [DesignLazy](http://www.designlazy.com/e-commerce-single-page-layout-ui-psd/).
+An E-commerce interface bootstraped with HTML and CSS.
+This project is inspired by this PSD in [DesignLazy](http://www.designlazy.com/e-commerce-single-page-layout-ui-psd/).

+Production time : 3.5 hours